Flole998/FloleVacWeb/docs/_pages/installation/installation-instructions.md

 * dos2unix

 ### Root Access
-If you plan on being able to connect to the robot via SSH, you will need a public/private ssh keypair. **This is not required to run valetudo.**
+If you plan on being able to connect to the robot via SSH, you will need a public/private ssh keypair. **This is not required to run floleVacWeb.**
 It's useful to fetch logs and assist the development if you encounter any bugs, though.

 If you do not have a keypair yet, you can generate one with the following command